SherG/cool-iron/blog/business-priorities.md

 <a href="https://web.archive.org/web/20180831033429/http://clearhead.me/blog/physics-of-roi/" target="blank">Stack the Chips in Your Favor With the Physics of ROI</a>

 Are you a solution-led company or a problem-led company?
-(Also from the Clearhead archive)